StackVista/stackstate-docs/configure/logging/enable-logging.md

 tail -f stackstate.log | grep <id>
 ```

-## Add logging to a StackState function
+## Add logging statements to a function

 Logging statements can be added to StackState functions and monitored in the `stackstate.log` file.
 This is useful for debug purposes.